 Imperfect substitute products are the ones that although they can be replaced/substituted with each other, there is a probability there are those who will stick to one product regardless of other factors.
 For example, bread and cakes can be said to be substitutes, but they are imperfect since some consumers will buy bread, but still want cake additionally.

 Final Take: Substitute Products are Good for Consumers

-The benefit of substitute products is that provides consumers variety when choosing goods to satisfy their needs.
+The benefit of substitute products is that they provide consumers with variety when choosing goods to satisfy their needs.
 On the other hand, companies will incur more costs to develop competitive offerings and promote them as the best in the market.
-Since there are always new entrants and the market might not be growing at the same pace, there are risks of obsolete stock even for the bestsellers in the market.
+Since there are always new entrants and the market might not be growing at the same pace, there are risks of obsolete stock even for the best sellers in the market.
 Thus, the market needs to be regulated to prevent it from becoming flooded with too many products.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: